My College:

 Allowances and Parental Supervision of Spending

-Some families give their students a monthly allowance, ranging from $75–$225, to supplement the student’s own savings.
-After the first year, especially for students making good money through summer employment, an allowance may no longer be necessary.
+Some families give their students a monthly allowance, ranging from $75–$225, to supplement the student's own savings.
+An allowance may no longer be necessary after the first year, especially for students making good money through summer employment.

-I am a firm believer in having students contribute as much as reasonably possible so that they don’t take their education for granted, and learn to budget, and can take pride in their success. – Beth in California
+I firmly believe in having students contribute as much as reasonably possible so they don't take their education for granted, learn to budget, and take pride in their success. – Beth in California

 Some parents help their students budget by taking charge of the student’s own earnings and then doling it out in monthly installments as an allowance.
 Others put their students on their own credit card accounts — again, they can see the charges and talk about it.

-A few questions to ask your student, and yourself:
+Here are a few questions to ask your student and yourself:

 • Will the student be in charge of their own savings?